jamesETF/ethicalfrenchienew/content/blog/french-bulldog-care-13-best-dog-food-brands.md

-+++
+﻿+++
 author = "James Harrison"
 categories = []
 date = "2019-06-26T00:00:00-04:00"
-description = "These 13 Best Dog Food Brands should be a priority factor in your French Bulldog Care routine.
+description = "These 13 best foods for your french bulldog, and brands that should be a priority factor in your French Bulldog Care routine.
 Remember a healthy Frenchie is a happy Frenchie." display_categories = true display_date = true fragment = "blog"